 Under the organization and sponsorship by the Foundation, the Annual Columbus Day Parade has become one of New York’s landmark events.
 Viewed by millions on Fifth Avenue and on television over the years, the line-of-march has been led by many noteworthy and outstanding Grand Marshals, men and women of Italian heritage.
 The Parade, the Celebration of the Mass at the Cathedral of St. Patrick, and the Weekend Gala at the Waldorf Astoria are a tribute to the spirit of Christopher Columbus and to all those who followed and who helped create our great nation.

-At present, the Foundation's membership includes nearly 600 prominent men and women of Italian heritage representing the fields of law, medicine, government, business, education, and the arts.
+At present, the Foundation's membership includes over 550 prominent men and women of Italian heritage representing the fields of law, medicine, government, business, education, and the arts.
 Two important and hard-working adjuncts of the Foundation are its Ladies Auxiliary and Young Adults Auxiliary.
 They are two of the Foundation's strongest fund-raising arms and leading contributors to charitable causes.
 The accomplishments of the members individually and in unison as the Columbus Citizens Foundation are many, and they are a source of wide recognition and pride.

 Indeed, the Columbus Citizens Foundation has earned its reputation as one of the most prestigious Italian-American organizations in this country.